 For people who already live in Shenyang, you might know the saying that there are only two seasons in a year – winter and summer.
 Even though for most of us the official summer will start on June 1st, but according to the Chinese lunar calendar, it has already begun.

 Beginning of Summer (立夏 or lìxià in pinyin) is the 7th term out of the 24 Chinese solar terms.
-This year, it starts on May 5th and will end on May 19th which signifies the advent of summer.
+In 2022, it starts on May 5th and will end on May 20th which signifies the advent of summer.
 When the seasons change, the weather becomes obviously warmer and the rainfall and thunder increase.
 According to the standards of climatology, summer begins when the daily temperatures is set at 22℃ or above.
 But when the southern part of China enters summer, spring just begins in the north of China.

 This solar term – like all the others – is divided into 3 pentads:

 一候蝼蝈鸣 (Yī hóu lóu guō míng in pinyin);

 三候王瓜生 (Sān hóu wángguā shēng in pinyin).

 The first pentad can be translated as “the mole crickets cry”.
 This is the time when the mole crickets (and probably all sorts of other insects) start to show their trace.
 The second pentad, called “the earthworms emerge from their holes”, which is the description of the worms leaving the earth because of the high precipitation.
 The third pentad can roughly be translated as “wang gua (a kind of gourd fruit that usually used for traditional Chinese medicine) grows”.
 This plant needs rain followed by a lot of sunshine, which means it gets a real boost from the weather during this time.